lalaliwe/youtube-live-lurker/README.md

 The optional desktop dashboard adds a Holodex-style live/upcoming view for VTuber channels tracked by Holodex.

-This project is fan-made and is not affiliated with YouTube, Google, Holodex, or any VTuber agency.
+This project is a Fan-made Vtuber Tracker that isnt affliated with no one and built by one fan.

 ## What the extension does